-Zeus North America Mining Corp. (the "Company"), formerly known as Umdoni Exploration Inc., was incorporated under the laws of British Columbia on October 15, 2014.
-The Company changed its name to Zeus North America Mining Corp. on February 23, 2024.
+Zeus North America Mining Corp. was incorporated under the laws of British Columbia on October 15, 2014.
 The Company is publicly traded on the Canadian Securities Exchange ("CSE") under the symbol "ZEUS", on the OTCQB under the symbol "ZUUZF" and on the Frankfurt Stock Exchange under the symbol "O92".
 The Company's registered and records office is located at Suite 830 - 999 West Broadway, Vancouver, BC V5Z 1K5.